-The language of Goal 1054 and ORS 197.29655 refers to housing need: it requires communities to provide needed housing types for households at all income levels.
+The language of Goal 1070 and ORS 197.29671 refers to housing need: it requires communities to provide needed housing types for households at all income levels.
 Goal 10's broad definition of need covers all households-from those with no home to those with second homes.
-McMinnville is required to make a local Housing Needs Projection56 that determines the needed mix of housing types and densities that are: (1) consistent with the financial capabilities of present and future area residents of all income levels during the planning period, (2) consistent with adopted housing standards, (3) consistent with requirements of Goal 10, OAR 660-00857, and ORS 197.296, and (4) consistent with Goal 1458 requirements.
+McMinnville is required to make a local Housing Needs Projection72 that determines the needed mix of housing types and densities that are: (1) consistent with the financial capabilities of present and future area residents of all income levels during the planning period, (2) consistent with adopted housing standards, (3) consistent with requirements of Goal 10, OAR 660-00873, and ORS 197.296, and (4) consistent with Goal 1474 requirements.

 With a population over 25,000, McMinnville is subject to the provisions of ORS 197.296 which provides additional guidance on determining housing need.
 Specifically, ORS 197.296(5) requires cities consider five factors in determining needed density and mix.
 These factors are discussed in detail in Chapter 5.

-Exhibit 90 shows the final determination of needed mix and density.
+The final determination of needed mix and density was: